Fish Section Visitors 2022

 Ken Graham is a weekly visitor to the fish shop here at the Australian Museum where he continues his dedicated research into many many deep sea fish families specifically the family Macrouridae, commonly known as Rattails.

-Ken was former Captain of the Fisheries Research vessel Kapala and is now a Research Associate in the fish section.
+Ken was former scientific officer of the Fisheries Research vessel Kapala and is now a Research Associate in the fish section.
 Ken continues his fish identifications on many and varied families and contributing to many research projects and is a valued member of the fish team.

 Graham regularly visits the fish section here at Australian Museum to continue his research into the phylogenetics, taxonomy, and systematics of fishes in the Syngnathidae family (seahorses, seadragons, pygmy pipehorses, and pipefish).
 Graham is a research associate at the Australian Museum, as well as the California Academy of Sciences in San Francisco and the Burke Museum in Seattle.

 Helen spent a long day with us examining, photographing and taking measurements of sharks from the family Scyliorhinidae (Catsharks), Pentanchidae (Deepwater Catsharks) Heterodontidae (Horn Sharks) and Parascylliidae (Collared Carpetsharks).
 Helen is a research assistant at the national fish collection at CSIRO, Hobart.

 Dave, Gigi and Selma visited the fish shop to look at Common Seadragons Phyllopteryx taeniolatus.
 They are specifically interested in seadragon specimens from the collection that were found as beach washup and are comparing them to the 150+ specimens that have recently been washing up along the coast of NSW due to the recent east coast low storms.
 Photographs and sizes were taken for later comparisons.
 Dave, Gigi and Selma are from the Fish Ecology Lab at the University of Technology, Sydney